Types of Latex: Organic Rubber Latex -Synthetic Latex -Or a Combination of the Two

 100% Natural Dunlop or Talalay Latex: Like organic latex, 100% natural is made from the sap of the rubber tree which is processed (see manufacturing process for Dunlop and Talalay).
 100% Natural latex does not carry the associated USDA agricultural certification.
 The manufacturing process for organic latex and 100% natural latex is the same.
 The quality of the end product is identical.

 Synthetic Latex: Latex that is not 100% organic is mixed with petroleum based plasticizer like butadiene and styrene that creates synthetic latex.

 Blended Latex: Some companies combine organic and synthetic latex in their mattresses.
 Our latex mattress isn’t like this, but some combination latex mattresses also include fillers which are particles of clay (or other materials) that are mixed into the latex.
 Fillers make latex cheaper, but also less durable and stiffer.

-Through Monday: Grab your coupon to access $150+ off mattresses and more site-wide savings.
+Grab your coupon for $250+ off mattresses and more site-wide savings.

 Latex Extraction and Sustainability